Generics

 ["dog", "cat", "bird"].bubbleSort() // ["bird", "cat", "dog"]

-The where Element: Comparable clause constrains the generic type to types that support comparison operators like >.
-These constraints are called protocol constraints, which we’ll examine in depth after understanding type parameter naming.
+The where Element: Comparable clause constrains the generic type to types that support comparison operators like > or <.
+These constraints are called protocol constraints.

 Type parameter naming